 A Bailiff works on behalf of the courts to recover your belongings for payment of debts that you have failed to repay your creditors, usually after a County Court Judgment has been issued.
 However many debt collection agencies have been known to use the threat of bailiffs in order to recoup unpaid debts prior to the matter going to court.
-These types of bailiffs have no power at all, if you are in any doubt please contact one of our fully trained debt advisor for further advice and information today.
+These types of bailiffs have no power at all.
+If you are in any doubt please contact one of our fully trained debt advisors for further advice and information today.

 You do not have to let bailiffs into your home.
 Bailiffs must try to enter your home in a peaceful manner; this means that they cannot force entry into your home.
 A Bailiff can however enter your property through an open door – both front and back.